michaelnutt02/sos-schools-challenge/README.md

 The following will be installed automatically (with npm install)

-- Bootstrap
+- bootstrap
-- React
+- react
-- React-Bootstrap
+- react-bootstrap
-- React-Dom
+- react-dom
-- React-Scripts
+- react-scripts
-- Body-Parser
+- body-parser
-- React-Router-Dom
+- react-router-dom

 ## Setup